qfpl/state-machine-testing/20180601-FunctionalConfProposal.md

     + Overview of hedgehog's approach.
     + Explanation of key data types.
     + Explanation of hedgehog's variable handling.
+    + Parallel state machine testing
 - Examples:
     + A simple test where the state is a boolean flag.
     + Ensure the count of users matches the number of successful registrations.
     + Round trip property -- retrieved data matches what was submitted.
-    + Uniqueness -- cannot add multiple users with the same identifier
+    + Uniqueness -- cannot add multiple users with the same identifier.
-    + Race conditions
+    + Transaction conflict resulting from concurrent requests.

 The number and complexity of examples will depend on the time available.
 For example, parallel examples may not be covered.